zachhimes/0200AH/README.md

 These are the major steps.
 Please,  do not hesitate to contact the me if you have any questions, no matter how insignificant they may seem to you.

+For 0110HasanBasri.FadailMakka:
+The Shia version is missing text (it ends after page 26, whereas the other versions continue through page 40).
+I picked the JK version because this version had Qur'anic verses tagged whereas the Shamela version did not.
+It took me 1 hour to edit this text.

+For 0195MuarrijSadusi.HadhfMinNasabQuraysh:
+I chose to work with the Shamela version because this version already had sections marked up, whereas the JK version did not.
+It took me 2 hours to edit this version.